skybrian/bot-typist/README.md

 Also, after getting corrected code, you can delete the mistaken code and the apology if you like.
 That will conserve context window (and money) as the conversation gets longer.

-Another problem this avoids is that when using Code Interpreter, it will often read Python output and lie to you about it, claiming that a test passed when it actually failed.
+Another problem this avoids is that when using Code Interpreter, it will often read interpreter output and lie to you about it, claiming that a test passed when it actually failed.
 I find it's better to read it myself.
 If you find the output surprising or confusing, you could ask questions about it, though.

 ### Q: Which bots can I chat with?